What Goalkeeper Gloves Does Jan Oblak Use?

 If you look carefully at some of the finer details of these gloves, you’ll notice that the latex padding partially wraps around each thumb to provide greater latex-to-ball contact.

-You see, latex is a material used in the making of goalkeeper gloves that gives players the necessary grip to hold onto the soccer ball after it’s been caught.
+You see, latex gives players the necessary grip to hold onto the soccer ball after it’s been caught.

 Because these gloves already have 4 millimeters of sticky grip latex fitted onto the palms, the designers thought they’d amplify overall grip even further by extending the latex covering to wrap around part of the thumbs.